Correct at 08/03/2022

 Whether you’ll be eligible for an interest only Buy to Let mortgage will depend on several factors, such as the size of deposit you can afford to put down, how much rental income you expect to receive, and what your annual income is.
 You can find out how much you might be able to borrow using our Buy to Let mortgage calculator.

-While it’s possible to take out a residential mortgage with a deposit of just 5% of the property value, you’ll usually need to put down a much larger deposit, typically 20% or 25% with a Buy to Let interest only mortgage.
+While it’s possible to take out a residential mortgage on a repayment basis with a deposit of just 5% of the property value, you’ll usually need to put down a much larger deposit, typically 20% or 25%, with a Buy to Let interest-only mortgage.
+This is because rental properties are considered a riskier prospect for lenders than residential homes.
+As with standard mortgages, the more deposit you can put down, the better the rates that will be on offer to you.
 Learn more in our Buy to Let mortgage guide.

 Choosing the right mortgage for you can be really tricky.